Woman fatally run over in Falcon Heights was sister of elite Gophers runner

-A woman was run over twice and killed by the same driver in Falcon Heights Saturday, two years after the cancer death of her 32-year-old sister, a world class distance runner, authorities said Monday.
+A woman was run over twice and killed by the same driver in Falcon Heights on Saturday, two years after the cancer death of her 32-year-old sister, a world-class distance runner, authorities said Monday.

 The incident occurred about 7 p.m. near the University of Minnesota women's soccer facility in the 1700 block of N. Cleveland Avenue north of Larpenteur Avenue, the Ramsey County Sheriff's Office said.